 - Do not ask visitors to register before the checkout.
 Registration is a huge source of friction on websites.
 Instead, offer a guest checkout procedure for a smoother experience.

 - Try to get the buyer’s email early in the process.
 That allows you to follow up with an email campaign that can help save the sale.

 - Keep the back button.
 Many users use the back button to undo any actions they have taken on a website.

-There is no doubt that an important indicator of a good eCommerce website is reflected in its navigation.
+There is no doubt that an essential indicator of a good eCommerce website is reflected in its navigation.